daveythacher/LED_Matrix_RP2040/doc/Application_Infomation.md

 BCM is used for software traditional PWM to emulate hardware traditional PWM.
 BCM is computationally better than PWM.
 S-PWM is not used as configuration can scale the refresh and PWM bits manually.
 BCM may have issues with duty cycle or brightness at high refresh rates.

 #### S-PWM
 Traditional PWM generally works off the idea there is only so much color depth possible.
 Multiplexing eats into this.
 Therefore the PWM period is fixed.
 We must divided this period by the multiplex to yield the real color depth.
 The grayscale clock is the max PWM period times refresh rate.
+(In non-hardware PWM panels this is the serial clock divided by the shift length.)

 S-PWM allows you to avoid knowing the exact PWM period size.
 It allows you to hold the refresh rate by multiplexing more often.
 If the grayscale clock is only so fast, you can still protect the refresh rate.
 S-PWM also attempts to avoid flickering, however it does not do this in all cases.
 What it does is use the most significant bits which are brighter more than the least significant bits which are dimmfer.
 The dimmer bits are less noticeable in flicker.
 Traditional PWM weights these bits as equal.